-During FY23, Brickworks continued to enhance our governance around modern slavery management.
-A modern slavery training module has been rolled out to all staff.
+During FY24, Brickworks continued to enhance our governance around modern slavery management.
+A modern slavery training module has been rolled out to relevant staff and further staff awareness driven through posters and toolbox meetings.

 Brickworks undertook an assessment of Tier 1 and key Tier 2 suppliers based on the Global Slavery Index indicators to identify suppliers in high-risk categories.
-In addition, Brickworks worked with expert consultants to undertake supplier engagement reviews with a sample of suppliers from high-risk geographies.
+In addition, Brickworks worked with expert consultants to undertake supplier engagement reviews with a sample of suppliers from high-risk industries.